Overionised/Overionised/README.md

 - Check it out if you want to, it's a meme os, so have fun with it.

-- haha I do not know where to drop the files, do just text me or something.
+- haha I do not know where to drop the files, so just text me or something.
 I know right, so professional.